truenas/documentation/content/SCALE/SCALETutorials/Apps/EnterpriseApps/MinIO/ConfigMinioEnterpriseMNMD.md

 Add network settings using either the **Network** screen.
 Enter host names on the **Global Configuration** screen.

 When creating the certificate, enter the system IP addresses for each system in **Subject Alternate Names**.
 If configuring MinIO in an MNMD cluster, enter the system IP addresses for each system in the cluster.
+Utilize two-factor authentication (2FA) for added security within the cluster.

 {{< include file="/static/includes/MinIOEnterpriseFirstSteps.md" >}}